 - 2 tablespoons chopped fresh sage

-Heat oven to 375°.
-Peel the squash with a vegetable peeler, scoop out seeds, and cut into 1/2 to 1-inch dice.
-I used a y-peeler and found it easier to peel across the ribs and around the squash, rather than top-to-bottom.
+- Peel the squash with a vegetable peeler or y-peeler, scoop out the seeds, and cut it into 1/2 to 1-inch dice.

-Toss the squash cubes with the chopped onion, 1 scant teaspoon of salt, a dash of pepper, and the 2 tablespoons of olive oil.
-Spread out in a large baking pan and bake for 30 minutes, until tender and lightly browned.
+- Toss the squash cubes with the chopped onion, 1 scant teaspoon of salt, a dash of pepper, and the 2 tablespoons of olive oil.
+Spread the squash pieces out in the baking pan and bake for 30 minutes, or until it is tender and lightly browned.